 Cost and Resources:

-Upon acceptance, each participant from the US is required to pay an academic fee of $150 payable to the AMS Education Program.
+Upon acceptance, each participant from the US should be prepared to pay an academic fee of $150 to the AMS Education Program.
 This fee is non-refundable.

-Each participant will be supplied with a variety of instructional resource materials, including those to be used in peer-led teacher training sessions.
+Each participant will be supplied with a variety of instructional resource materials, including those that can be used in peer-led teacher training sessions.

-After successful completion of workshop activities, participants will:
+After successful completion of course activities, participants will:

 To be eligible for Project Atmosphere, teachers and supervisors of science at the K-12 level should:

 - Have enough background knowledge or practice/experience with content to benefit from the course